 - Task and subtasks form a self-contained unit in the code – there is no

-in a higher scope.
-The threads do not come from a thread pool; instead, each subtask is executed in a new virtual thread. - The scope spanned by the try-with-resources block results in clear start and end points of all threads.
+ExecutorServicein a higher scope, such as that of the class.
+The threads don't come from a thread pool; instead, each subtask is executed in a new virtual thread. - The scope spanned by the try-with-resources block gives us clear start and end points for all threads.

-- At the end of the scope, all threads are finished.
+- At the end of the scope, all threads have terminated.

-- Depending on the policy, the remaining subtasks are aborted if a subtask was successful or if an error occurred in a subtask.
+- Depending on the policy, the remaining subtasks are cancelled when a subtask has succeeded or when an error occurred in a subtask.

-- When the calling thread is canceled, the subtasks are also canceled.
+- When the calling thread is cancelled, the subtasks are cancelled as well.

 StructuredTaskScope and Scoped Values

-I’ll show you exactly how this works with the following code example (SupplierDeliveryTimeCheck4_NestedStructuredTaskScopeUsingScopedValue in the java-21
+How exactly this works, I'll show you with the following code example (class SupplierDeliveryTimeCheck4_NestedStructuredTaskScopeUsingScopedValue in the demo application).

 public static final ScopedValue<String> API_KEY = ScopedValue.newInstance();